 7. Read books every day

 Reading to your baby is one of the best habits you can get into, even right from birth, and it is a great way to teach your baby to talk.
-Although your baby may not follow the words on the page, or even notice the images at first, they will hear your voice and the words you use.
+Although your baby may not follow the words on the page or even notice the images at first, they will hear your voice and the words you use.

 8. Keep it fun and interactive

 Babies don’t have a large attention span, so switch things up and keep it fun.
-Sing a few songs, read a book or two, and then go for a walk in the park while chatting away to your baby.
+Sing a few songs, read a book or two, and then go for a walk in the park while chatting away with your baby.

 Using different forms of sounds and words on a daily basis will help your baby’s language development and eventually get them talking.

-Try not to get into the habit of having the TV on in the background, or even popping your little one in front of an educational show.
+Try not to get into the habit of having the TV on in the background or even popping your little one in front of an educational show.
 They don’t have any benefits at this age.
 What babies need is one on one interaction with people.

-When to Worry about your Baby’s Language Development
+When to Worry about Your Baby’s Language Development

-Sometimes parents find themselves asking “When should I worry about my baby not talking?
+Sometimes parents find themselves asking, “When should I worry about my baby not talking?
 Or “Why isn’t my baby talking yet?”
 It is common to wonder about your baby’s language development and to wonder if they are on the right track.

 In general, there could be causes of concern if: